-Reasonable accommodations will be considered on a case-by-case basis for individuals who meet eligibility under applicable statutes.
-Any person expecting to need accommodations should request them prior to beginning the program, as some accommodations may not be considered reasonable and may impact an applicant's ability to complete all components of the nursing program.
+Reasonable accommodation will be considered on a case-by-case basis for individuals who meet eligibility under applicable statutes.
+Any person expecting to need accommodation should request them prior to beginning the program, as some accommodation may not be considered reasonable and may impact an applicant's ability to complete all components of the nursing program.